senkuthegreat/Activities/docs/v1/guide/iframes.md

 // Store iFrame data
 let iFrameData: IFrameData = {}

+// Create timestamps outside of UpdateData to maintain consistent browsing time let browsingTimestamp = Date.now()
+// Track whether we were watching a video in the previous update let wasWatchingVideo = false

 // Listen for iFrame data
 presence.on('iFrameData', (data: IFrameData) => {
   iFrameData = data